calmmage/dev-env/dev/draft/dev_env_rework/notes.md

 # launchd
 - how to add command to launchd?  -> LaunchControl
+    - option 1: use LaunchControl.
+      - shell script needs to source zshrc
+      - Note: add StdOut ts flag
     - create a plist file in ~/Library/LaunchAgents
-    - launchctl load ~/Library/LaunchAgents/com.example.myprogram.plist
-    - launchctl start com.example.myprogram
-    - launchctl stop com.example.myprogram
-    - launchctl unload ~/Library/LaunchAgents/com.example.myprogram.plist
-    - launchctl list | grep "com.example.myprogram"

 - bonus: how to check from a script if a command is already in launchd?
   - launchctl list | grep -q "com.example.myprogram" && echo "running" || echo "not running"

+# raycast
-# how to
+## how to add command to raycast?
+- /// add to ~/dev/draft/dev_env_rework/raycast/calmmage-dev-env.py